 Its historical architecture and in-town festivities give Tlalpujahua an unmatched holiday flair, one that seems to draw you into the pages of a Mexican Christmas tale. 🎄Visit this Christmas town in Mexico on our tour: Mexico Monarch Butterfly: Visit Sierra Chincua Sanctuary and a Magic Town (14h)

-In Coahuila, Mexico, there is an unexpected Christmas wonderland in Mexico with snow-coveredmMountains and ski slopes.
+In Coahuila, Mexico, there is an unexpected Christmas wonderland with snow-covered mountains, mountains, and ski slopes.
 This place is also the “Swiss of Mexico”.
 Arteaga Coahuila is a popular winter destination for those wanting a white Christmas, providing skiing, snowboarding, and charming mountain lodges.

 Arteaga has an irresistibly holiday spirit with its cold weather and mountainous landscape, serving as the perfect setting to enjoy a Mexican twist on seasonal traditions.
 You can enjoy the slow burn of the cold while sipping on warm drinks while taking a walk through the pines dusted with snow, and if you prefer, snuggle in comfort at rustic lodges in the towns within.